Business ethics and governance

 Managing risk involves defining a model for identifying the most important risks, drawing up mitigation actions and develop a reporting system.

 Responsibility for the internal control system and risk management lies with Snam’s Board of Directors, supported by the Control and Risk Committee.
 Besides in the company,there is the Enterprise Risk Management unit which is charged with defining a corporate risk management model, extending to issues of health, safety and the environment.

 The implementation of the control system is the primary responsibility of functional management while the Internal Audit function has an independent role and makes sure the internal control and risk management system is functioning and adequate.

 The Board of Statutory Auditors monitors the effectiveness of the internal control and risk management system.

-Using the ERM model (Enterprise Risk Management), risk assessment cycles were performed on the entire Snam Group in 2017.
-As at the end of 2017, 316 enterprise risks had been mapped and broken down between all corporate processes.
+Using the ERM model (Enterprise Risk Management), risk assessment cycles were performed on the entire Snam Group in 2018.
+As at the end of 2018, 138 enterprise risks had been mapped and broken down between all corporate processes.
 Moreover, the 2018 mapping of risks and opportunities considered the new activities under the scope of new unregulated businesses, as a result of acquisitions made during the year.

 The Sustainability Committee was established on 11 May 2016.

 The Board of Directors plays a central role in overseeing the company’s commitment to sustainable development along the chain of value which is later presented to the Shareholders’ Meeting.
-It is assisted with these tasks by the Sustainability Committee, established on 11 May 2016, which makes proposals and provides advice and is made up of three non-executive directors, of which two are independent including the Chairman.
+It is assisted with these tasks by the Sustainability Committee, established on 11 May 2016, which makes proposals and provides advice.

 18 April 2019 - 14:56 CEST